 This course uses journal articles, which are available via the University Libraries' E-Reserves and will be linked from the Moodle course site.
-It is good practice to use a citation manager to keep track of your readings.
-More information about citation managers is available on the University Libraries' site: https://www.lib.umn.edu/pim/citation.

 Course Outline/Weekly Schedule

 PUBH 6341 has specific deadlines.
 All coursework must be submitted via the Moodle course site before the date and time specified on the site.
 Unless otherwise specified all assignments are due before the start of class.